 It’s all about Love.
-Action without audience, video and photo set.
+Performed by Pier Giorgio De Pinto with Franko B., video and photo set.
 (2008)

 Pier Giorgio De Pinto involves his audience in his urge to represent and communicate the universe of sentiments, in his humble, modest desire to have a house drawn on his naked body, a house that safeguards and protects a great heart, in which the extremes of the really-experienced bring us back to a certain extent to the study that the artist has been conducting – and still does so – into the epic tale of Dionysius and Apollo, key sacred and sacrilegious figures with a ‘contemporary’ relevance in their blend between good and evil, towards the existence of desecrating and irreverent sentiment, towards a fundamental catharsis that is life against death and against the nemesis.

 Nearly all shot in slow motion, the video also has an exceptional soundtrack: Our foolish hands (2008), a song written and performed by Roderick Arbre, leader of the English band The InvisAbles (The Spectral Mirror).